 Interest Rate Sensitivity.
-We had unrestricted cash, cash equivalents and short term investments totaling \$8.3 million at March 31, 2007.
-These amounts were invested primarily in money market funds and auction rate securities.
-The unrestricted cash, cash equivalents and short-term marketable securities are held for working capital purposes.
+We had cash, cash equivalents, short term investments and long-term investments totaling \$55.2 million at March 31, 2008.
+These amounts were invested primarily in money market funds, state and municipal obligations and auction rate securities.
+The cash, cash equivalents and short-term marketable securities are held for working capital purposes.
 We do not enter into investments for trading or speculative purposes.
 Due to the short-term nature of these investments, we believe that we do not have any material exposure to changes in the fair value of our investment portfolio as a result of changes in interest rates.
+We believe a hypothetical 100 basis point increase in interest rates would not materially affect the fair value of our interest-sensitive financial instruments.
 Declines in interest rates, however, will reduce future investment income.